-The Code imposes various restrictions, conditions and requirements relating to the qualification of the Bonds as "qualified school construction bonds" within the meaning of Section 54F of the Code.
-The City has made certain representations and covenanted to comply with certain restrictions, conditions and requirements designed to ensure that the Bonds continue to qualify as qualified school construction bonds.
-Inaccuracy of these representations or failure to comply with these covenants may result in termination of the Tax Credit, possibly from the date of original issuance of the Bonds.
-The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the Bonds may adversely affect the value of, or the availability of the Tax Credit with respect to, the Bonds.
-Accordingly, the opinion of Bond Counsel is not intended to, and may not, be relied upon in connection with any such actions, events or matters.
+The Code imposes various restrictions, conditions and requirements relating to the qualification of the Bonds as qualified school construction bonds.
+In rendering the above-described opinion that the Bonds are qualified school construction bonds, Bond Counsel have relied upon certifications and representations of the City (i) with respect to certain material facts solely within the knowledge of City without undertaking to verify the same by independent investigation, and (ii) that the City has taken actions necessary for the Bonds to be qualified school construction bonds.
+In addition, Bond Counsel are assuming continuing compliance with the Covenants (as defined below) by the City, so that the Bonds will continue to be qualified school construction bonds.
+The City has covenanted in the Tax Compliance Agreement to comply with the provisions of the Code applicable to the Bonds including, among other things, requirements as to the use, expenditure and investment of the proceeds thereof, the use of the property financed or refinanced thereby, the arbitrage yield restrictions and rebate payment obligations (the "Covenants").
+Failure by the City to comply with the Covenants could cause the Bonds to lose their status as qualified school construction bonds retroactive to their date of issue.
+In the event of noncompliance with the Covenants, the available enforcement remedies may be limited by applicable provisions of law and, therefore, may not be adequate to prevent the Bonds from losing their status as qualified school construction bonds.
+The opinions of Bond Counsel assume the accuracy of these certifications and representations and compliance with these Covenants.
+Bond Counsel have not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsels' attention after the date of issuance of the Bonds may adversely affect the value of, or the availability of the Tax Credit with respect to, the Bonds.
+Accordingly, the opinions of Bond Counsel are not intended to, and may not, be relied upon in connection with any such actions, events or matters.

-Although Bond Counsel is of the opinion that the Bonds are "qualified school construction bonds" within the meaning of Section 54F of the Code, the ownership or disposition of, or the accrual or receipt of the Tax Credit with respect to, the Bonds may otherwise affect an Owner's federal, state or local tax liability.
-The nature and extent of these other tax consequences depends upon the particular tax status of the Owner or the Owner's other items of income or deduction.
-Bond Counsel expresses no opinion regarding any such other tax consequences.
+Although Bond Counsel are of the opinion that the Bonds are qualified school construction bonds within the meaning of Section 54F of the Code, the Beneficial Ownership or disposition of, or the accrual or receipt of the Tax Credit with respect to, the Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
+The nature and extent of these other tax consequences depends upon the particular tax status of the Beneficial Owner or the Beneficial Owner's other items of income or deduction.
+Bond Counsel express no opinion regarding any such other tax consequences.